 In addition to our reading, we consulted with two landscapers: Kevin Walker of K.G.W.
-Services out of Carlisle, Massachusetts, for in-field testing, and Chad Crosby of West Michigan Lawn Services LLC for interviews.
-We also had a long conversation with Dan Pherson, a product manager at STIHL USA.1 And I’ve personally spent many hours using leaf blowers—even before researching and testing products for this guide for the past two years.
+Services in Carlisle, Massachusetts, for in-field testing, and Chad Crosby of West Michigan Lawn Services LLC for interviews.
+We also had a long conversation with Dan Pherson, a product manager at Stihl USA.1 And I’ve personally spent many hours using leaf blowers—even before researching and testing products for this guide for the past three years.
 Currently I own a 15½-acre property in rural New England that has plenty of leaves to manage.

-If you live on less than a quarter acre, clean up after only one or two trees, and don’t mind a workout, a rake will be your best option (see our recommendation for one).
+If you live on less than a quarter acre, clean up after only one or two trees, and don’t mind a workout, a rake will be your best option (see our recommendation).
 If raking takes more than an hour and it’s more labor than you’re willing to deal with, a leaf blower is a better choice.

 Leaf blowers not only work faster than rakes and take less effort, but they can also perform many tasks that rakes and mowers can’t.
-With the right nozzle attachments, blowers can clean pine needles from a gutter, blow dust out of your garage, clear grass clippings from a driveway, or get leaves out of your thick ground-cover plants like Vinca or Pachysandra.
+Blowers can clean pine needles from a gutter, blow dust out of your garage, clear grass clippings from a driveway, or get leaves out of your thick ground-cover plants like vinca or pachysandra.

 Another way to deal with leaves is to use a lawnmower with a mulching function (for more, see our pick).
 These mowers can slice and dice leaves into small pieces, leaving them behind to compost and provide nutrients to your lawn.
 This is a good solution for lawn areas, but you’ll still need something for clearing walkways, flower beds, and stonework.